Austro-Hungarian Danube Flotilla

 The Austro-Hungarian Danube Flotilla was a section of the Austro-Hungarian Navy established after the Austro-Prussian War.
 It consisted of 9 gunboats (valued at 17.5 million golden crowns), 8 armoured patrol boats (valued at 9 million golden crowns) and 55 other miscellaneous boats (valued at 4.5 million golden crowns), with a combined total manpower of 1000 soldiers.

 The flotilla fired the first shots of World War I on the night of 28/29 July 1914 during the bombardment of Belgrade, hours after the Austrian declaration of war against Serbia had been transmitted.
 The three ships present were SMS Temes, SMS Bodrog where the first shots of World War I just after 01:00 on 29 July 1914, when she and two other monitors shelled Serbian defences near Belgrade and SMS Szamos and continued to participate in the war on the Eastern Front between 1914 and 1918 until Austria-Hungary's collapse.
-The 1920 Treaty of Trianon divided the ships of the flotilla between Austria and Hungary.
+The 1920 Treaty of Trianon divided the ships of the flotilla between Austria, Hungary, Yugoslavia and Romania.

+Role

+The River Danube acted both as a natural border and a key military route for the Austro-Hungarian Empire.
+The flotilla therefore served multiple military and political roles, such as: securing traffic circuits, patrolling and naval registration, researching and charting the river basin, attack and defence against enemy river naval forces, bombarding military facilities and enemy troops along the river banks, supporting friendly troops along the river banks with artillery, and transporting and escorting crossing and disembarking troops and materiel.
+In a number of cases, control of both river banks was necessary to remove obstacles blocking waterborne navigation, such as netting.

+Despite being part of the wider oceangoing Austro-Hungarian Navy, the nature of riverine warfare meant that the Danube Flotilla consisted of ships with a shallow draft and low freeboard.
+The flotilla also had to take into account the one-dimensional aspect of confrontation due to the relatively small widths of the watercourses; enemy flotillas on the same course of navigation could not avoid each other.
+Other limiting factors were represented both by the depth of water in a particular place, as well as boats having sufficient power to sail against the current.